juhp/stack-all/README.md

 ### Overriding stack.yaml
 `stack-all` can use `stack-ltsXX.yaml` files to override the default `stack.yaml` file for particular lts major versions.
-Note that a `stack-ltsXX.yaml` file will also be used for earlier lts major versions until another `stack-ltsYY.yaml` file is found.
+Note that a `stack-ltsXX.yaml` file will also be used for older lts major versions until another `stack-ltsYY.yaml` file is found.

-For example if you have `stack-lts14.yaml` and `stack-lts12.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly, lts-17 and lts-16, but `stack-lts14.yaml` will be used for building lts-14 and lts-13, and `stack-lts12.yaml` will be used for lts-12, lts-11 (and earlier).
+For example if you have `stack-lts14.yaml` and `stack-lts12.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly, lts-17 and lts-16, but `stack-lts14.yaml` will be used for building lts-14 and lts-13, and `stack-lts12.yaml` will be used for lts-12, lts-11 (and older).
 Since `stack-all` overrides the resolver with `--resolver lts-XX` the exact minor lts version specified in the `stack*.yaml` files doesn't actually matter: `stack-all` always uses the latest minor release of